 Those who have lingering symptoms after being infected by COVID-19 are referred to as having Long COVID.
-Some people with Long COVID are expected to develop ME/CFS.
+Some people with Long COVID will develop ME/CFS.

 Long COVID can affect anyone: all ages, including children, and it is also not related to disease severity.
 We now know that long COVID can also present in those that showed no symptoms at all, i.e. asymptomatic people, and that most long COVID sufferers were never hospitalised.

 Dr Anna Brooks, cellular immunologist and Senior Research Fellow, Maurice Wilkins Centre, University of Auckland.
 SMC, NZ

 Amongst people with Long COVID, a diverse array of symptoms and organ damage have been identified.

 One frequently reported symptom in Long COVID is post-viral fatigue (PVF), a common and usually self-limiting symptom following any acute viral infection.
 When PVF is accompanied by a symptom complex, in addition to the fatigue, this becomes post-viral fatigue syndrome (PVFS).

 If PVFS persists and becomes debilitating, then an ME/CFS diagnosis should be considered.
 In particular, the presence of post-exertional malaise (PEM) will indicate ME/CFS.
 One 2022 study of hundreds of people with confirmed Long COVID found that 58% met the diagnostic criteria for ME/CFS.

 There is some anecdotal evidence that adequate rest and the use of pacing may reduce the likelihood of PVF becoming PVFS, or PVFS developing into ME/CFS.
 Additional tips on reducing the risk of developing Long COVID have been summarised by Gez Medinger, an investigative science journalist, who has Long COVID.